 - Premenstrual Dysmorphic Disorder (PMDD): a severe, sometimes disabling extension of premenstrual syndrome (PMS); extreme mood disturbances such as severe hopelessness, sadness, anxiety, tension, irritability, mood swings or anger that can disrupt one’s work and relationships

 According to Ayurveda, the menstrual cycle is directly related to Artava Dhatu, the reproductive system.
 Menstruation is then indirectly related to Rasa Dhatu, the plasma and lymphatic tissue, as its upa-dhatu or bi-product.
-Therefore, these vital tissues of the body will have to be looked at and focused on for any treatment program of a menstrual disorder.
+Therefore, these vital tissues of the body will have to be looked at and focused on for an effective treatment program of any menstrual disorder.

-During menstruation, Apana Vayu or the downward flowing wind in the body is in full force.
-Therefore it essential to nourish this energy at this time by keeping our activity low and our focus inward.
+During menstruation, Apana Vayu (the downward flowing wind) is in full force.
+Therefore, it essential to nourish this energy at this time by keeping our activity low and our focus inward.

 - Yoga, Pranayama and meditation